MEASURING GUIDELINES FOR TABLES AND OTHER FURNITURE

 Barn doors should overlap either the molding/frame around the opening or the door opening if there is no molding/frame present by at least a 1″ preferably 2″.
 So, for instance, if your opening has no trim or frame and measures 36″ across, then you should order a 3″ wide door.
 They are hung to clear the floor by 1/4″ to fit the mounted door guide.

 For door openings with casing/molding: Measure from outside to outside of casing/molding across for the width and from the top of the casing/molding to the floor for height.

 For door openings without casing/molding: Measure the inside of the opening across for width and from the top of the opening to the floor for height.

-You will need a minimum of 6″ between the ceiling or crown molding and the top of the door molding or opening for the hardware to mount, depending on the style hardware that you choose.
+You will need a minimum of 6″ between the ceiling or crown molding and the top of the door molding or opening for the hardware to mount, depending on the style of hardware that you choose.
 You must also make sure that you have enough room on either side of the door for your barn doors to open properly.
-This space is equivalent to the width of the door(s) that your ordering.
-Also make sure that you account for molding such as chair rail, thermostats, outlets, light switches and any other object or objects that might impede the proper installation and the function of your sliding door.
+This space is equivalent to the width of the door(s) that you're ordering.
+Also, make sure that you account for molding such as chair rail, thermostats, outlets, light switches and any other object or objects that might impede the proper installation and the function of your sliding door.